vk2diy/adxi/doc/power-supply/README.md

 The mode for which the TUSB321 chipset is configured in this schematic is to request 5V 1.5A, which equates to 7.5 watts.
 This should provide a comfortable conversion loss margin for subsequent power stages.
 Modern USB-C can go much higher, but it is better not to over-specify the requirements because fallbacks and failure handling then become a requirement.

+The `VBUS_DET` pin is adjacent to a resistor which provides for safe connection of the pin to the bus when the bus is in higher voltage modes.
+There is an additional resistor provided around 900K value in order to reduce the maximum potential bus voltage to a safe level for the IC.

 The requested 5V power is however of an insufficient voltage for much of the radio circuit.
 Therefore, we need to upconvert ("boost") the voltage from 5V to 12V.

 The inexpensive component selected for this purpose is the `MT3608B` boost converter which can be configured through a resistor divider to boost input voltages as low as 2.5V to output voltages as high as 24V and has 4A current support and relatively high and stable efficiency of around 93% declining to 90% at 1A.